 - You feel sick (have a cold, the flu, or other illness) and have nausea or vomiting.

-- Your blood sugar level is high (usually over 300 milligrams per deciliter or mg/dL) or as directed by your doctor.
+- Your blood sugar level is over 300 mg/dL.

 - You have symptoms of high blood sugar including extreme thirst or tiredness, a flushed or foggy feeling, or your breath smells fruity.

-If you have type 2 diabetes, your doctor may advise you to check your urine for ketones when:
+If you have type 2 diabetes, there isn’t much chance you’ll have too many ketones, even if you’re taking insulin.
+But it could happen during a severe illness.
+Your doctor may tell you to check your urine for ketones when:

-- You feel severely sick (have a cold, the flu, or other illness) and/or have unexplained nausea or vomiting
+- You have a cold, the flu, or other illness or have unexplained nausea or vomiting.

-- Your blood sugar level is high (over 300 milligrams per deciliter or mg/dL, or as directed by your doctor) and continues to rise throughout the day.
+- Your blood sugar level is over 300 mg/dL and continues to rise throughout the day.